czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

   - The order of rotation matrices is important

-  - Note: the Euler angle representation suffers from sigularities
+  - Note: the Euler angle representation suffers from singularities

 - Normals in Graphics